Amazon Marketplace

 AMS was the original name for Amazon's advertising platform, now known as 'Amazon Ads'.
 The term is still commonly used in legacy systems and older documentation.
 New sellers should familiarize themselves with Amazon Ads, as this is the current official name.

-Open term pageAMZL
+Open glossary pageAMZL

 Amazon Logistik